dza89/json-resume-chart/README.md

 This repo contains all necessities to deploy a resume-cli container to a kubernetes cluster using helm.

-1. Copy the values.yaml from inside the chart to the base level
+1. helm repo add && helm repo update
-2. Edit the values on the base level to your liking
+2. Create your own values.yaml
-3. Deploy to kube with ```helm upgrade resume chart/ --install -f values.yaml```
+3. helm upgrade --install json-resume -f your-own-values.yaml